Hilleman Laboratories: Optimized cholera vaccine

-Hilleman Laboratories, in collaboration with Gotovax AB (a University of Gothenburg spin-off biopharmaceutical company), is seeking to create highly effective oral cholera vaccine at a considerably more affordable price than existing ones available in the market.
-This vaccine is intended to be easy to use, with cross protection against enterotoxigenic Escherichia coli (ETEC) diarrhea, and be optimized for a longer shelf life.
+Hilleman Laboratories, in collaboration with Gotovax AB (a University of Gothenburg spin-off biopharmaceutical company), is seeking to create highly effective oral cholera vaccines at a considerably lower price than existing ones available in the market.
+This vaccine is intended to be easy to use, with cross protection against enterotoxigenic Escherichia coli (ETEC) diarrhea and be optimized for a longer shelf life.
 It will be most favorable for geographies with the highest cholera burden, like Africa and South Asia.

 Enterotoxigenic E. coli vaccine

 Hilleman Laboratories, in association with the Wellcome Trust Sanger Institute, Cambridge, UK, has started an ETEC vaccine project to formulate an oral inactivated vaccine against ETEC diarrhea.
 The project involves generation of genetically modified vaccine strains that would highly express immunogenic antigens on their surface.
-This low-cost vaccine option will be most suited for regions with highest cholera cases, such as Africa and South Asia.
+This low-cost vaccine option will be most suited for regions with the highest cholera cases such as Africa and South Asia.

 Low-cost MenACYWX conjugate meningococcal vaccine

-Hilleman Laboratories has initiated a two-pronged strategy to develop low-cost combination vaccine for treatment of invasive meningococcal disease.
-It uses a newer method that makes the use of synthetic organic chemistry to create short oligosaccharides.
+Hilleman Laboratories has initiated a two-pronged strategy to develop low-cost combination vaccines for treatment of invasive meningococcal disease.
+It uses a newer method that makes use of synthetic organic chemistry to create short oligosaccharides.
 These oligosaccharides mimic the carbohydrate epitopes present in longer repeat units found in bacterial capsular polysaccharides.
 In addition, chemical linkers can be directly designed into the synthetic carbohydrates.
-This latest method has the potential to significantly reduce costs and create new intellectual property, allowing developing country manufacturers undertake more conjugate vaccine development projects.
+This latest method has the potential to significantly reduce costs and create new intellectual property, allowing developing country manufacturers to undertake more conjugate vaccine development projects.

 Shigella vaccine

-Hilleman Laboratories has joined with Kolkata-based National Institute of Cholera and Enteric Diseases (NICED), an Indian Council of Medical Research (ICMR) organization, to develop a vaccine against shigella, a bacterium that causes dysentery.
+Hilleman Laboratories has joined with Kolkata-based National Institute of Cholera and Enteric Diseases (NICED), an Indian Council of Medical Research (ICMR) organisation, to develop a vaccine against shigella, a bacterium that causes dysentery.

 Currently, there is no approved vaccine available to prevent shigellosis.
 This bacterium is the second most deadly cause of diarrhea in children, after rotavirus.